ali-husnain-brainx/laravel_events-example/README.md

 3 - run the project and add 2 0r 3 user from sigup for testing events.

-4 - For testing events working hit on 'Get User' link from navbar
+4 - For testing events working after login from dashboard click on  'Test Event' lin.

 ### And Boom